 - 1 tablespoon olive oil

-- 1 clove garlic
+- 1 clove garlic minced

 - salt and pepper to taste

-- Preheat oven to 425°F. Line a baking sheet with aluminum foil.
+- Preheat oven to 425°F. Line a baking sheet with parchment paper.

-- Toss all ingredients on a prepared baking sheet.
-Roast 10-15 minutes or until tender but crisp.
+- Roast 10-15 minutes or until tender, yet crisp.